Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation

-Several recent transaction processing applications provide resilience using blockchain technology.
-At the core of such resilient blockchain designs is Byzantine Fault-Tolerant consensus (\BFT{}), which enables operations during failures and malicious behavior.
-Unfortunately, existing \BFT{} protocols seem unsuitable for high-throughput applications due to their high computational costs, high communication costs, high client latencies, and/or reliance on twin-paths and clients.
+Multi-party data management and blockchain systems require data sharing among participants.
+To provide resilient and consistent data sharing, transactions engines rely on Byzantine Fault-Tolerant consensus (\BFT{}), which enables operations during failures and malicious behavior.
+Unfortunately, existing \BFT{} protocols are unsuitable for high-throughput applications due to their high computational costs, high communication costs, high client latencies, and/or reliance on twin-paths and non-faulty clients.